Car Loan Process: How Does an Auto Loan Work in the Philippines?

 ✔️ Good Credit Score

-As a first-time borrower, you may not realize how your credit score matters in your loan application.
+As a first-time borrower, you must know that your credit score matters in your loan application.
 Banks use credit scores to evaluate a borrower's ability to repay a loan.

-If your credit score is high, you're likely to get approved for a loan with a low interest rate.
-It helps to check your credit score—and repair or correct it if necessary—before you apply for an auto loan.
+If your credit score is high, you'll likely get approved for a loan with a low interest rate.
+Check your credit score—and repair or correct it if necessary—before you apply for an auto loan.

 ✔️ Auto Loan Pre-Qualification

 Getting pre-qualified lets you know if you're ready to apply for a car loan in the Philippines and how much you can afford to borrow.
-You can answer an online pre-qualification test before applying for an auto loan in Security Bank, Metrobank, or PSBank.
+Most banks have a free online pre-qualification test on their websites for potential borrowers.

 • Security Bank Auto Loan Pre-Approval Quiz[3]